flumeapp/help.flumeapp.com/views/search.md

 ### Bookmarks

 When viewing a [Profile](/views/profile.md), [Location](/views/locations.md), or [Hashtag](/views/hashtags.md), you can add the item as a Bookmark, giving you quick access

+### Suggested Searches

+### Recent Searches

+Your recent searches are populated by Instagram based off previous searches.
+We recommend you use Flume's [Bookmarks](#bookmarks) feature as a better replacement since recent searches are limited to just a few items.

+To clear your recent searches, see [Profile](/views/profile.md).